 Consider these factors before you decide to sell

 - Depreciation.
-The value of a car can drop considerably in a few short years, so consider depreciation when taking out a car loan.
-Depreciation affects your ability to resell the car.
+The value of your car can drop considerably in a few short years, so consider depreciation and how much money you can reasonably expect to get for your car.

 - Trust.
 Most people are wary about buying a car with money owed on it.

 - Risk of going underwater.
 If you’re working with a dealership and want a car worth more than the value of your current vehicle, you might roll your old balance into a new loan.
 This can make it easy for your car loan to become upside down.

 Selling a car with positive vs. negative equity

 Selling a car that’s worth more than your loan balance is generally easier than selling a car valued less than your balance.